discordjs/guide/guide/commando/README.md

 The first thing you have to do is require Commando.
 Contrary to what you may think, you do **not** need to require Discord.js to use Commando.
 Commando handles all discord.js-related functions within itself, and the Commando client extends discord.js', so you'll rarely ever have to touch core discord.js!

 You'll also be requiring `path`.
-Don't worry; you don't have to install `path`; it comes bundled with Node.
+You don't have to install `path`; it comes bundled with Node.

 ```js
 const { CommandoClient } = require('discord.js-commando');